 Testing to identify statistically significant and meaningful differences in performance was conducted using 2017 MIPS performance from registry data provided from CMS.
 The 2017 data was from 158 providers representing 43 practices and 495 individual patients.
-Practices were identified by unique number of TINs and individual clinicians were identified by unique number of NPIs.
-Additional descriptive characteristics of the measured entities, such as size and location type, are unknown.
+Practices were identified by unique number of TINs and individual clinicians were identified by unique number of TINs and individual clinicians were identified by unique number of the measured entities, such as size and location type, are unknown.
 Entities submitted data for inclusion in this data set according to the eligibility and reporting requirements for MIPS 2017 program year.
 Measures of central tendency, variability and dispersion were calculated.
-Measures of central tendency, variability and dispersion were from our rolled-up data sample the number of clinicians who reported to MIPS as an individual or group; therefore, this measure should be considered for endorsement at the group/practice level, with a potential group size as n of 1 or group of 1.
+Measures of central tendency, variability and dispersion were calculated.
+We were unable to determine from our rolled-up data sample the number of clinicians who reported to MIPS as an individual or group; therefore, this measure should be considered for endorsement at the group/practice level, with a potential group size as n of 1 or group of 1.

-Data reported are from the Fall 2011 QOPI round, reflecting data submitted October and November 2011.
+2012 Submission: Data reported are from the Fall 2011 QOPI round, reflecting data submitted October and November 2011.
 136 practices reported this measure.
 Data from 444 patient records were submitted for this measure.